Following the Jefferson River Canoe Trail

 Day Five: Canyon Corner to Philosophy River

-Just moments downstream from “Canyon Corner Camp”, you cannot miss the man-made, but very alluring cave at the Sheep Gulch gypsum quarry.
+Just moments downstream from “Canyon Corner ”, you cannot miss the man-made, but very alluring cave at the Sheep Gulch gypsum quarry.
 People have explored and partied at this site for decades.
 Fish, Wildlife, and Parks wanted an easement across the land for public hiking access up Sheep Gulch, but the land was fenced and marked with "No Trespassing" signs in 2015.

 On the south bank of the river lies

 the old bed of the Chicago Milwaukee Railroad.
 Both Lewis & Clark Caverns

 State Park and the Jefferson River Canoe Trail would like to negotiate rights to this railroad bed for use as a recreational trail.
 We would also like to see a conservation